mzrimsek/go-interpreter/README.md

 3. Run the set up script ```./env_setup.sh```

 The setup script I've written works best with Visual Studio Code.
-If you dont' have vscode installed the script will still set your GOPATH, but I recommend installing direnv to manage your GOPATH automatically.
+If you don't have vscode installed the script will still set your GOPATH, but I recommend installing direnv to manage your GOPATH automatically.

 ### Setup direnv
 1. Install direnv ```sudo apt-get install direnv```
 2. Edit your ```.bashrc``` and add ```eval "$(direnv hook bash)"``` to the end
-3. Activate root directory of this repo ```direnv allow```
+3. Activate in root directory of this repo ```direnv allow```